Thursday, March 19, 2009

 - Children dressed up in different costumes enjoying a party (boy dressed as a pirate)

-- We can hear lots of laughter and chatter reflecting the happiness and joy in th
+- We can hear lots of laughter and chatter reflecting the happiness and joy in the air

 - Streets decorated with British flags